TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          boolean

    Description
-         If set, HTML-tags in the string inserted are NOT removed.
-Any other way HTML-code is removed by default!
+         If set, HTML-tags in the string inserted are **not** removed.
+Any other way HTML code is removed by default!

    Default
          0